Muhammad-MO/Project-1-About-Muhammad/README.md

 My site was deployed using Github's paltform via this link [ https://muhammad-mo.github.io/Project-1-About-Muhammad/]

-The one difference in the deployed version is that the video is not shown in the index page.
+The one difference in the deployed version is that the cards under "My Favourite Website" did not appear in-line when the page was deployed

 # Content